amirkarimi/amirkarimi.github.io/_posts/2015-08-17-why-functional-programming.markdown

 This solution **brings the data to the code**, which is inefficient.

 Instead, we decided to **bring the code to the data** which was very efficient.
-We could generate a 500MB CSV (as CSV is more compatible with streaming than Excel) file without using more than several kilo bytes of RAM.
+We could generate a 500MB CSV (as CSV is more compatible with streaming than Excel) file without using more than several kilobytes of RAM.

 We built a function which gets an entity as input and returns a CSV row (the code), then gave it to another function which maps the data to the CSV rows using the provided function (bringing the data to the code).